Michael Wager

 Wager was born in New York, New York, and nicknamed "Mendy".
-He was the son of Meyer W. and Shirley (Hirshfeld) Weisgal.
+He was the son of Meyer Weisgal, a journalist, publisher, playwright, fundraiser, and Zionist activist, and Shirley (Hirshfeld).

-He appeared in the war film, Hill 24 Doesn't Answer, and he appeared in a recurring role, as Jonas Roving, on the soap opera Ryan's Hope.
+He appeared in the war films, Hill 24 Doesn't Answer and Exodus, and he appeared in a recurring role, as Jonas Roving, on the soap opera Ryan's Hope.
 One of his roles was Thomas the Apostle in King of Kings.
 He also appeared in the soap opera Search for Tomorrow and made TV commercials.

 Personal life

-Wager's first marriage was to Mary Jo Van Ingen, December 21, 1948, (divorced, 1955); he later married Susan Blanchard, October 9, 1962, after her divorce from Henry Fonda (divorced, 1970).
-He had one daughter from his first marriage, and one son from his second marriage.
+Wager married Susan Blanchard on October 9, 1962.
+He was bisexual.

+Wager was a good friend of composer Leonard Bernstein and his wife Felicia.
+He lived above them in The Dakota in New York City.

+In popular culture

+He was hugely into opera and the opera queen Mendy in Terrence McNally's play The Lisbon Traviata was based on him.

+He was portrayed by Zachary Booth in Bradley Cooper's 2023 film Maestro.